Interviewing Resources

 Mock Interview Program

 The Pre-Professional Advising Office offers a mock interview program to pre-medical and pre-dental applicants.
-Full information about the mock interview program is available on the Med School Entry Year Canvas site when applying.
+Full information about the mock interview program is available on the private application website (Those in the current application cycle can find the password information in your Survey Monkey Apply (SMA) account on the infopage)

 Mock interviews are designed to be general practice interviews and are not targeted to a specific school or program.
 Applicants are allowed one mock interview during the application cycle, and only applicants who have received at least one interview invitation can request a mock interview.

-We’re excited to offer this initiative for our applicants, and hope you are able to take advantage of the service when you apply.
+We’re excited to offer this initiative to our applicants, and we hope you will be able to take advantage of the service when you apply.

 Advice from a Medical School Dean